narrowneck_view

 Narrow Neck

 I really should do this ride more often.
-As usual, there I was on the train again, getting excited as I started to glimpse some of the spectacular views I'd soon be riding.
+As usual, there I was on the train, getting excited as I started to glimpse some of the spectacular views I'd soon be riding.
 At Wentworth Falls you get your first glimpses of the Jamison Valley to the south - rolling green bushland fringed with spectacular sandstone cliffs, and the views only get better as you roll towards Katoomba.

-New!
-Narrow Neck video (one way out - 6:06) - available in HD up to 720p.
+Narrow Neck video (one way out - 6:06)

 No, the name doesn't refer to computer geeks, it refers to a narrow strip of ridge in Katoomba.
 If the valleys were still filled with water, Narrow Neck would be an isthmus.
-Narrow Neck divides Jamison and Megalong valleys and provides a bountiful supply of the spectacular views that make the Blue Mountains world renowned.
+Narrow Neck separates Jamison and Megalong valleys and provides a bountiful supply of the spectacular views that make the Blue Mountains world renowned.

 View from Narrow Neck -